ndorigatti/apple-vas/README.md

 3. Using the pass private key, do ECDH exchange with device ephemeral key, receiving shared key `shared_key`;
 4. Shared key `shared_key` is used together with shared info `shared_info` in X963KDF algorithm in order to get the derived key `derived_key`;
 5. Derived key `derived_key` is then used via AESGCM in order to decrypt pass data.
 * If your library requires it, you can prepend any sign byte (`02`, `03`) to the EC public key data if you want to load it into an object representation during one of the steps.
+(Byte sign `02` should be used as it is the indicator of compressed even Y, the same as it is encoded in the pass response).

 Documentation on how to generate shared information and derived keys (steps 4.
 5.) is not present in this document.
 For that information, visit [the following gist](https://gist.github.com/gm3197/ad0959476346cef69b75ea0523214350).
 Don't forget to thank the author.